History of Bavaria: Bavaria during the Federal Republic of Germany

 Following the end of World War II, Bavaria was occupied by US forces, who reestablished the state on 19 September 1945.
 In 1946 Bavaria lost its district on the Rhine, the Palatinate.
 The destruction caused by aerial bombings during the war, alongside the arrival of refugees from the parts of Germany now under Soviet occupation, caused major problems for the authorities.
-By September 1950, 2,155,000 expellees had found refuge in Bavaria, or 23.6 percent of the population.
+By September 1950, 2,155,000 expellees had found refuge in Bavaria, nearly 27 percent of the population.
 Of these, 1,025,000 were Sudeten Germans from Bohemia and Moravia and 459,000 were Germans from Polish-annexed Silesia.
 A further large group were German-speakers from Hungary.
 In the following decades, Sudeten Germans were acknowledged as Bavaria's fourth largest ethnic group, along with Bavarians, Franconians, and Swabians.

 Bavaria is home to the Bavarian Party, founded in 1946, whose goal is to establish an independent Bavarian state.
 For a time, the idea that Bavaria might become independent again was seriously entertained by the Allied occupation authorities, along with a possible union between Bavaria and Austria.
-With the onset of the Cold War, support for Bavarian independence quickly lost support both within Bavaria and from the Western allies, and the state became a part of West Germany.
+With the onset of the Cold War, support for Bavarian independence evaporated both within Bavaria and from the Western allies, and Bavaria became one of the constituent states of the new Bundesrepublik in 1949.

-The first post-World War II state elections were held on 30 June 1946, when 180 delegates were chosen.
-The main task of those delegates was to draft a new Bavarian constitution since the day-to-day running of the state still lay with the US authorities at this stage.
+Three years prior, the first post-World War II state elections had been held on 30 June 1946, when 180 delegates were chosen.
+The main task of those delegates was to draft a new Bavarian constitution since the day-to-day running of the state still lay with the US authorities.
 The new constitution was accepted by a public vote on 1 December 1946, the same day the first post-war state parliament (German: Landtag) was elected.
 Bavaria was politically dominated by the Christian Social Union (CSU), sister party of the Christian Democratic Union, the main center-right party in Germany, until 1954.
 Bavaria was then governed by a coalition under the leadership of the Social Democratic Party of Germany, returning to the CSU in 1957.

 Since the 1960s Bavaria has seen a dynamic development to one of Europe's leading economic zones, the country is no longer mainly an agricultural region but hosts a variety of high tech industries.

 After the CSU lost more than 17% of the votes in the Bavarian state elections of 2008, incumbent Minister-President Günther Beckstein and Chairman of the CSU, Erwin Huber, announced their resignations.
 Horst Seehofer was quickly proposed as their successor.
 At a party convention on 25 October, he was affirmed as the new Chairman of the CSU, and on 27 October he was elected Minister-President by the Landtag with votes from the Free Democratic Party, forming the first coalition government in Bavaria since 1962.